`Hits' emerge through self-organized coordination in collective response of free agents: The Model

-We consider a system comprising $N$ agents (theaters) subjected to external stimuli (entry of new movies into the market), that have to choose a response, i.e., whether or not to adapt a new movie, displacing the one being shown.
+We consider a system comprising $N$ agents ({theaters or theater chains}) subjected to external stimuli (entry of new movies into the market), that have to choose a response, i.e., whether or not to adopt a new movie, displacing the one being shown.
 At any time instant $t$, this decision depends on a comparison between the perceived performance of the new movie and the actual performance of the movie being shown at the theater [Fig.~\ref{fig2}~(a)].
 For simplicity, we assume that a single new movie is up for release at each time instant $t$, thus allowing each movie to be identified by the corresponding value of $t$.
+Allowing multiple movies to be released together does not qualitatively change the results.
 The state of a theater at any time is indicated by the identity of the movie it screens at that time [Fig.~\ref{fig2}~(b)].
-The performance of a movie $t^{\prime}$ at time $t$ can be measured by the income per theater, $g^t$, which is related to its opening value $g_0^{t^{\prime}}$ by a scaling relation $g^t = g_0^{t^{\prime}} (t - t^{\prime})^{\beta_s}$.
-This relation is partly inspired by the empirical observation [Fig.~\ref{fig1}~(d), inset] that the weekly income per theater for a movie decays as a power law function of the number of weeks after its release with exponent $\beta$~\cite{Pan10}.
+The performance of a movie $t^{\prime}$ at time $t$ can be quantified by the estimated income per theater, $g^t$, which is related to its opening value $g_O^{t^{\prime}}$ by a scaling relation $g^t = g_O^{t^{\prime}} (t - t^{\prime})^{\beta_s}$.
+This relation is partly inspired by the empirical observation [Fig.~\ref{fig1}~(d), inset] that the weekly income per theater for a movie decays as a power law function of the number of weeks after its release, characterized by exponent $\beta$~\cite{Pan10}.
 One can also interpret $\beta_s$ as a subjective discount factor employed by the agents to estimate the future income of a movie based on its present income.
-Although for most results reported here, $\beta_s = 0$ for simplicity, we have explicitly verified that qualitatively similar results are observed for other values of $\beta_s$ including $\beta_s=-1$.
+For simplicity, most results presented here are for $\beta_s = 0$.
+We also show that other choices of $\beta_s$ yield qualitatively similar results.
+Note that the model does not assume any competition for audience between theaters showing the same movie (i.e., the demand is perfectly inelastic in terms of theaters) as the empirical data suggests that the income per theater of a movie is relatively independent of the number of theaters in which it opens.